-SLP 426 Augmentative and Alternative Communication 3 Course Credits II.
-Pract tical Clinica l Training (Req.
-Ch: 24) Require ed Courses (Required C Credit Hours:24) SLP 406 Evaluation, Diagnosis & Report Writing 3 SLP 416 Medical Aspects of Speech Language Pathology 3 LNG 455 Practicum 3 SLP 456 Practicum 2: Clinical Methods & Therapy 6 SLP 466 Practicum 3: Advanced Clinical Method & Therapy 9 Internships to a minimum requirement of 200 Clinical Hours Internships to a minimum requirement of 300 Clinical Hours. requirements must have been completed before taking this course courses can be taken at the same time •
+II.
+Practical Clinical Training (Req.
+Ch: 24)

+Require Required Courses (Required Credit Hours :24) SLP 406 Evaluation, Diagnosis & Report Writing 3 SLP 416 Medical Aspects of Speech Language Pathology 3 SLP 456 Practicum 2: Clinical Methods & Therapy 6 SLP 466 Practicum 3: Advanced Clinical Method & Therapy 9 Internships to a minimum requirement of 200 Clinical Hours.
+All other maj requirements (except for SLP406 and SLP416) must have been completed before taking this course and no other courses can be taken at the same time. or Internships to a minimum requirement of 300 Clinical Hours.
+All other marequirements must have been completed before taking this course and no other courses can be taken at the same time 5